yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+- Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will *not* work.
-   - Rights to create an Azure Active Directory application and service principal and assign roles on your subscription.
+- **IMPORTANT**: You must have sufficient rights within your Azure AD tenant to create an Azure Active Directory application and service principal and assign roles on your subscription to complete this hands-on lab.

 ## Before the hands-on lab

-Duration: 30 minutes
+Duration: 15 minutes

 In this exercise, you will set up your environment for use in the rest of the hands-on lab.
 You should follow all steps provided *before* attending the Hands-on lab.